 The most straightforward way of creating a macrofilter is by extracting it from several filters contained in an existing macrofilter.
 This is done by selecting several filters in the Program Editor and choosing the Extract Step... command from the context menu, as depicted in the picture below:

-After completing this operation, a new macrofilter class is created and the previously selected filters are replaced with an instance of this macrofilter.
+After completing this operation, a new macrofilter definition is created and the previously selected filters are replaced with an instance of this macrofilter.
 Now, additional inputs and outputs of the new macrofilter can be created by dragging and dropping connections over the new macrofilter instance.

-Remark: The "Extract Task (Advanced)..." command creates a new Task macrofilter which should be used only in special cases.
+Remark: The "Extract Task (loop)..." command creates a new Task macrofilter which should be used only in special cases.
 Execution of the Task macrofilter is more complex than execution of the Step macrofilter.
 Usage of the Task macrofilter for reducing macrofilter complexity may be inappropriate.
 For more details please read section about Task macrofilters.

 Defining the Interface

 Being inside of a macrofilter other than "Main" you can see two special blocks: the Macrofilter Inputs and the Macrofilter Outputs.
 The context menus of these blocks allow to add new inputs or outputs.
 Another method of adding them is by dragging connections and dropping them over these blocks.